Enzymatic recycling:

 Carbios announced that it has received alongside two significant partners T.EN Zimmer GmbH and Deloitte € 3.3 million – including € 3 million for Carbios – in the form of a European grant.
 T.EN Zimmer GmbH, will provide its expertise on monomer repolymerization in 100% recycled PET, and Deloitte on the environmental performance analysis (mainly through the Life Cycle Analysis) of the process for plastic and textile waste.

-The objective of the project is to demonstrate on a pre-industrial scale (100t of waste treated / year) the enzymatic recycling process of PET and to license the technology.
+The objective of the project is to demonstrate on a pre-industrial scale the enzymatic recycling process of PET and to license the technology.